fyxx10/realtime_voting/README.md

 ### Sample Election Video
 ![election_video.mp4](video/election_video.mp4)

 Thank you for using the Realtime Election Monitoring System!
-If you have any questions or need further assistance, please feel free to open an issue or contact the project maintainers.
+If you have any questions or need further assistance, please feel free to open an issue or contact the project maintainers.(felixnunoo9@gmail.com)